ctz/ctz.github.com/_posts/2013-09-09-stls-tls-profile.md

 # Rationale
 We'd like to be able to describe, implement and use a secure channel.
 What TLS instead provides is a vast and complex toolkit with which you *could* build a secure channel, but only if you make the correct choice for every option it gives.

-sTLS, then, cuts down this to a single *profile*.
+TLS128, then, cuts down this to a single *profile*.
 Adherance with this profile can be (to a large extent) tested for automatically.  <div class="rrationale"> Rationale is presented like so. </div>  Rationale is provided for every important choice.

-sTLS has the following security aims:
+TLS128 has the following security aims:

 * A 128-bit [security level][dspa20] (see section 4.2 for an introduction to this concept) for confidentiality, authenticity and integrity against passive and active adversaries.  <div class="rrationale"> We'd like to have good assurance of security against well equipped adversaries (say, Governments and botnet owners), and be confident that this situation will continue at least for the next decade.   </div> For comparison, the current (2013) deployments of HTTPS provide 73-bit security at most.
 * The minimum possible number of trusted third parties. <div class="lrationale in-li"> <div class="rarr"> &rarr; </div> HTTPS as currently deployed requires simultaneously trusting all ~613 top level and subordinate CAs.
 This is an extensive attack surface, and CAs do not publish their actions for public scrutiny. </div>
-* Perfect forward secrecy.
+* Forward secrecy.

-sTLS deliberately does not aim for compatibility with existing TLS deployments: we prefer no connection to one which does not meet the required security level.
+TLS128 deliberately does not aim for compatibility with existing TLS deployments: *we prefer no connection to one which does not meet the required security level*.
 It is therefore best suited for deployments where you can influence both endpoints.

 [dspa20]: http://www.ecrypt.eu.org/documents/D.SPA.20.pdf